caleb/broccoli-fast-browserify/README.md

       }
     },
     "all.js": {
-      // we don't set glob: true here because we want only one output file, (in this case /all.js)S
+      // we don't set glob: true here because we want only one output file,
+      //(in this case /all.js)
       entryPoints: ['lib/packages/*/index.js']
     }
   }